 Portfolios which have failed are returned to the candidate with specific recommendations from the examiners for improvement before resubmission.
-You will also be offered one-to-one support from the programme leader to provide you with advice in redrafting your portfolio.
+You will also be offered one-to-one support from a member of the Educational Development Group at the Oxford Learning Institute to provide you with advice in redrafting your portfolio.